- What is Endodontic Root Canal Treatment?

 Some of the alternative treatment methods that may help save teeth can be:

 Every tooth has a soft pulp which is full of nerves and blood vessels.
-In case the pulp gets infected, your kid may experience pain and tooth sensitivity.
-In case the pulp damage is slight, indirect pulp treatment is a likely treatment wherein the dentist tries to remove as much decay as possible but leaves the pulp.
-An antibiotic is usually applied before sealing up the tooth.
+In case the infection is close to the pulp, your kid may experience mild to moderate pain and sensitivity in the tooth.
+In this situation, indirect pulp treatment is a likely treatment wherein the dentist tries to remove as much decay as possible but leaves the pulp intact.
+The dentist may leave behind some amount of decay to protect the pulp.

 Also Read: Dental Care For Kids